christianfoleide/pipeline/README.md

       // handle errors on any stage
    })

+   // emit data

    for v := range p.Emit(/* source data */) {

-      // v is the resulting values
+      // v is a single value modified by the entire
-      // altered by the entire pipeline chain
+      // pipeline chain

    }
 }